4th of July Sale Shop Independence Day Picks

 The addition of milk was something I hadn't seen coming.
 The long, slow cooking to break down the proteins in the meat is a revelation.
 Once you’ve made ragu like this, there’s no going back.

-I went down a rabbit hole to replicate authentic bolognese, as you find in Italy.
+I went down a rabbit hole to replicate authentic Bolognese, as you find in Italy.
 Now you don’t have to.
 Here it is.

 Follow it exactly.
 Don't veer from this recipe or adjust or add herbs or other seasoning.